USCGC Bear returns home following 60-day deployment in Florida Straits

 |0

-This work, USCGC Bear returns home following 60-day deployment in Florida Straits, by PO2 Brandon Hillard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCGC Bear returns home following 60-day deployment in Florida Straits [Image 8 of 8], by PO2 Brandon Hillard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT